Coupled Domain-Boundary Variational Formulations For Hodge-Helmholtz Operators: Coupled problem

-If $\kappa^2\neq 0$, we rely on the hypothesis that $\kappa^2$ doesn't belong to the set of forbidden resonant frequencies to guarantee injectivity of the above boundary value problem \cite[Prop.
-3.7]{claeys2017first}.
-Otherwise, a trivial de Rham cohomology implies that zero is not a Dirichlet eigenvalue.
+If $\kappa^2\neq 0$, we rely on the hypothesis that $\kappa^2$ doesn't belong to the set of forbidden resonant frequencies to guarantee injectivity of the above boundary value problem \cite[Sec.
+3]{claeys2017first}\cite[Sec.
+3]{hazard1996solution}.
+Otherwise, the second Betti number of $\Omega_s$ being zero implies that zero is not a Dirichlet eigenvalue \cite[Sec.
+4.5.3]{arnold2018}.
 We conclude that $\tilde{\mathbf{U}}=0$ is the unique trivial solution to \eqref{eq: hodge-laplace homogeneous dirichlet BVP}.
 Therefore, for the right hand side of \eqref{op eq calderon} to exhibit valid Neumann data, it must be that $\vec{\mathbf{p}}=\vec{\mathbf{q}}$.